skygeek/skyproc/README.md

 This is the primary resources page of Skyproc.
 Here you will find all the materials needed to run and use the software.

-To start using Skyproc, simply go to [skyproc.com](http://www.skyproc.com/) and create an account. (**will be launched on November 2012**).
+To start using Skyproc, simply go to [skyproc.com](http://beta.skyproc.com/) and create an account.

 Want to install your own Skyproc server ?
-Go to the [SVA wiki page](https://github.com/skygeek/skyproc/wiki/Skyproc-Virtual-Appliance-%28SVA%29/) for instructions. (**SVA download will be available at the same time of the beta launch**).
+Go to the [SVA wiki page](https://github.com/skygeek/skyproc/wiki/Skyproc-Virtual-Appliance-%28SVA%29/) for instructions.

 ### What is Skyproc